gustaavv/MIT6.824/lab2d.md

 A workaround is to upgrade Binary Exponential: the initial value in `successiveLogConflict` is set to 3 instead of 0.
 Intuitively, this initial value represents the number of AppendEntries RPC round trip we can save when there is a lagging follower.
 However, setting the value to 3 is kind of intentional, because in `snapcommon()` of `test_test.go`, there are 11 `Start()` being called in each iteration, during which a server may be disconnected or crashed.

-But I think it is ok because the state machine will do snapshot quite often, and therefore whatever log backtracking mode we are using, we will inevitably send InstallSnapshot RPC request quickly after several failing AppendEntries RPC requests.
+But I think it is ok because the state machine will do snapshot quite often, and therefore whatever log backtracking mode we are using, we will inevitably send InstallSnapshot RPC request quickly after several failed AppendEntries RPC requests.
 Moreover, the test result turns out to be quite good.

+### An annoying bug

+The bug: after implementing AppendEntries RPC fast retry, inconsistency happens.
+The way I implement fast retry is to let `sendAERequestAndHandleReply()` call itself if the request fails.
+However, if the reply indicates that this leader is at an older term, it should not send a new request.
+Otherwise, there will be a split-brain syndrome.

+Of course, I didn't realize it was the fast retry that caused this bug at first.
+I thought it was the snapshot mechanism.
+But 2D tests never failed, while `TestFigure8Unreliable2C` failed very often, which doesn't involve snapshot or crash, just random delay and disconnect.
+This is weird, as the new feature only leads to failure when this new feature is not enabled.

+So, I added a lot log to try to identify that bug.
+In the end, I find adding a globally incremental trace ID to each request helps show that a follower, which previously was a leader, is sending AppendEntries RPC requests, causing inconsistency.

+The solution is simple: check the instance's state before sending AppendEntries request or InstallSnapshot request, both of which requires leader "privilege" to send.

+I have been stuck in this bug for a long time, so I decide to record it.